brandeis-ling131a-2018/TextAnalysis/extensions/a4-tags.md

 We give you some skeleton code in `main_a4.py`.

-When we you look at your code, we would expect
+When we you look at your code, we would expect to be able to run

 ```
 $ python main_a4.py --tagger-train
 $ python main_a4.py --tagger-run "some sentence to be tagged"
+$ python main_a4.py --tagger-test news
-$ python main_a4.py --tagger-test <reviews|news>
+$ python main_a4.py --tagger-test reviews
 ```

 You need some code to deal with the arguments.
 You could access the `sys.argv` variable directly or you could use the `getopt` or `argparse` modules.